yonseicasl/NeuroSpector/README.md

 ## Download
-The latest release of NeuroSpector framework is v1.0 (as of Aug.
+The latest release of NeuroSpector framework is v1.0 (to be released in Aug.
 2022).
 To obtain the latest version of NeuroSpector, use the following git command in a terminal.

 	$ git clone --branch v1.0 https://github.com/yonsei-icsl/NeuroSpector